kalekdev/uni/semester-1/lineare-algebra/notes.typ

 Disadvantages:
 - Very numerically unstable compared to other orthogonalization methods

+== Determinants
+_Determinant_ - The factor by which a linear transformation (usually represented as a matrix) changes any area / volume in space.
+Can only be computed for square matrices.

+TODO: Important identity somewhere after determinant identities: https://math.stackexchange.com/questions/1026624/can-product-of-two-singular-matrices-be-invertible

+Calculating determinants using adjugate matrix

+_Non-Zero determinant_ - No information is lost, there is precisely one transformation which reverses the effects on space (inverse matrix)

 == Eigenwerte und Eigenvektoren
 _Eigenvectors_ - Vectors which a linear transformation scales onto the original line it spans.\
 _Eigenvalues_ - The corresponding scalar by which a set of eigenvectors is multiplied by.